intmus/inttheory22-23/_23-intro-to-post-tonal/e1-ex-primeform.md

 If you were to group all of the unique transpositions and inversions of a pc set, how many permutations would there be?
 To explore these ideas, first write out all unique inversions and transpositions of the following prime form pc set.
 This set represents a typical pc set in that every transposition and inversion is unique.
 - (014)

 Because there are twelve possible starting pitches and for both the starting set and its inversion, there are typically twenty-four possible pc sets within a set class.
 And because we use normal form to represent each pc set within a set class, this means there is *only* one arrangement of the pc set for each starting pitch.
-(If every unique order of pitch classes was considered as well, there would be vastly more options depending on the cardinality of (i.e. the number of pitch classes within) a pc set.
+If every unique order of pitch classes was considered as well, there would be vastly more options depending on the cardinality--the number of pitch classes within the set--of a given pitch-class set.

 ## Set class